 What if my greyhound fails the GAP test?

-Some greyhounds will never be totally safe around small dogs, but this does not mean they cannot be a pet, it just means they won’t qualify for a green GAP collar.
-You can still arrange privately for your greyhound to be re-homed, but it will be required to be muzzled and on leash in the same way that racing dogs are.
+Some greyhounds will never be totally safe around small dogs, but this does not mean they cannot be a pet, it just means they won’t qualify for a green GAP collar and should always wear a muzzle in public.
+You can still arrange privately for your greyhound to be re-homed, but the greyhound should be muzzled and on leash in the same way that racing dogs are.